-10/15 Faculty member seeking promotion to Senior Lecturer or Master Lecturer submits promotion file to department/school chair.
-10/15 The chair submits the materials to the department/school promotion committee for review.
-Chair initiates the process, collects the materials, and makes the materials available to the department and college promotion and tenure committees and informs chairs of both committees of the timeline for the review.
-11/1 Department/school promotion committee submits its recommendation concerning promotion to Senior Lecturer or Master Lecturer to the department/school chair.
-11/10 Department/school chair submits recommendation on promotion to Senior Lecturer or Master Lecturer to the college dean for review by the college promotion committee.
-12/1The college promotion committee makes its recommendation on promotion to Senior Lecturer or Master Lecturer to the college dean.
-12/15 The college dean makes a decision concerning the faculty member's promotion to Senior Lecturer or Master Lecturer.
+10/15 Faculty member seeking promotion to Senior Lecturer or Master Lecturer submits promotion file to a secure site accessible to the department and college promotion and tenure committees, the department chair, the dean, and the provost and vice president for academic affairs.
+11/1 Department/school promotion and tenure committee posts its recommendation concerning promotion to Senior Lecturer or Master Lecturer to the secure site.
+11/10 Department/school chair submits recommendation on promotion to Senior Lecturer or Master Lecturer to the secure site.
+12/1 The college promotion and tenure committee posts its recommendation on promotion to Senior Lecturer or Master Lecturer to the secure site.
+12/15 The college dean posts his or her decision concerning the faculty member's promotion to Senior Lecturer or Master Lecturer to the secure site.
 1/15 Faculty member may request a review by the provost and vice president for academic affairs of a negative decision on promotion to Senior Lecturer or Master Lecturer by the college dean.
-2/1The provost and vice president for academic affairs makes a decision on promotion to Senior Lecturer or Master Lecturer in those cases where further review was requested.
+2/1 The provost and vice president for academic affairs makes a decision on promotion to Senior Lecturer or Master Lecturer in those cases where further review was requested.
 The decision of the provost and vice president for academic affairs is final.